tonyjose009/socketio_sample/README.md

-# Simple Chat Application Web Page using SocketIO
+# Simple Web Chat Application using SocketIO

 A simple web page with chat functionality.